jhouedanou/Drupal-Skeleton/README.md

 ## Todo

 * Make a sub-theme toolkit/starter
-* Drush/Rake sub-theme starter tool
+* Drush/Rake sub-theme starter generator tool

 ## Changelog...

-2011-11-12: MR - Still getting things started.
+* 2011-11-12: MR - Still getting things started.
 Panels in place but still a little rough.
+* 2011-11-13: MR - Panels stuff should be mostly set at this point.
+Added support for dropdown menus as part of main navigation.